 - a.
-Competitive bidding of the investment agreement pursuant to the Internal Revenue Code and any regulations promulgated thereto; - b.
-Provider (or guarantor of Provider) rated in the "AA" category or its equivalent or better by at least two of three nationally recognized statistical rating organizations, Moody's S&P or Fitch; - c.
+Competitive bidding of the investment agreement pursuant to the Internal Revenue Code and any regulations promulgated thereto; - Provider (or guarantor of Provider) rated in the "AA" category or its equivalent or better by at least two of three nationally recognized statistical rating organizations, Moody's S&P or Fitch; - c.
 Provider's participation in the financing will not adversely affect the transaction, including the expected rating on the Bonds; - d.
 Provider downgrade provisions in order to (i) allow the City to terminate the Agreement and withdraw the par value (outstanding principal balance and accrued interest) of the invested proceeds with no penalty or (ii) to require the Provider to increase the collateral level; - e.
-Collateralization of at least 104% (including accrued interest): - f.
+Collateralization of at least 104% (including accrued interest); - f.
 The collateralization requirement does not apply to Conduit Financings; - g.
 Collateral held by a third party; - h.
-Securities accepted as collateral for repurchase agreements are U.S. Treasury or U.S. Federal Government Agency issues permitted by this

-Policy and including the limitations set for under Sections 9.1 and 9.2 of this Policy.
+Securities accepted as collateral for repurchase agreements are U.S. Treasury or U.S. Federal Government Agency issues permitted by this Policy and including the limitations set for under Sections 9.1 and 9.2 of this Policy. - i.

-- i.
 Agreement to include termination provisions in the event of Provider breach or Provider downgrade; and - j.
 Trustee to monitor the Provider's rating, securities, and collateral value on a weekly basis.

-9.15 Stocks
+9.165 Stocks

 From time to time stock may be received as a gift, through bankruptcies or as payment in lieu of monies due the City.
 Such stock shall be sold unless received through a gift or bequest with restrictions on its sale.
 Sale proceeds will be distributed to the appropriate program fund.
 If the stock has no market value or if the cost of selling it exceeds the market value, the stock will be written off or monitored periodically to be sold when a break-even market value can be realized.
+Such stocks will not be held for potential appreciation and sales will be executed in a reasonable timeframe and may result in loss of market value.

-9.16 Mortgage Backed Securities (MBS) and Collateralized Mortgage Obligations (CMO)
+9.176 Mortgage Backed Securities (MBS) and Collateralized Mortgage Obligations (CMO)

 - a.
 Must be rated at minimum in "AA" category or its equivalent by Moody's, S&P or Fitch.
-If rated by more than one rating agencies, the ratings may not be lower than the aforementioned by any of the rating agencies. - b.
-The MBS or CMO security shall have a maximum remaining maturity of 5 years or less at the time of purchase, except with prior written approval from the Director of Finance. - c.
-Maturities exceeding five years will be specifically delineated in the Quarterly Investment Report. - d.
-No more than 10% of the portfolio shall be invested in MBS and CMO in aggregate.
+If rated by more than one rating agenciesagency, the ratings may not be lower than the aforementioned by any of the rating agencies. - b.
+The MBS or CMO security shall have a maximum remaining maturity of 5 years or less at the time of purchase, except with prior written approval from the Director of Finance.